 NVESTIGATIONS: The Investigations Division is comprised of an Administration Captain, Lieutenant and three full-time detectives.
 The detectives are responsible for all criminal investigations, follow-up crime investigations and intelligence gathering.
-Investigators are responsible for the follow-up of all criminal cases, Class A and Felonies, that are referred to them from the patrol officers.
+Investigators are responsible for the follow-up of all Class A and Felonies criminal cases that are referred to them from the patrol officers.
 Investigators are also involved in the gathering of intelligence.
-One detective is assigned as a major case investigator as well as a Juvenile Crimes Investigator, one detective is assigned as a General Case Investigator and to the Utah Attorney General's Office on a task force investigating criminal activities of Illegal Aliens.
-One detective is assigned exclusively to narcotics and vice investigations, interdiction and drug intelligence gathering and gang suppression.
-The detectives share a call-out schedule to assure that an investigator is available seven days a week, twenty-four hours a day.
+One detective is assigned as a major case investigator as well as a Juvenile Crimes Investigator.
+A detective is assigned as a General Case Investigator and to the Utah Attorney General's Office on S.E.C.U.R.E., which is the Statewide Enforcement of Crimes by Undocumented Residents task force investigating criminal activities of Illegal Aliens.

+A detective is assigned exclusively as a Drug Investigator.

+The Juvenile Crimes Investigator and the General Case Investigator share a call-out schedule to assure that an investigator is available seven days a week, twenty-four hours a day.

-All case reports requiring follow-up are referred to Investigations by Patrol.
-Investigators work to more efficiently address crime reports, liaison closely with victims, witnesses, suspects and support outside agencies.
-Investigations works closely with: Park City Prosecutors, the Summit County Attorney's Office, Summit and Wasatch County law enforcement, Adult Probation and Parole, U.S. Immigration and Naturalization Service, Federal Bureau of Investigation (FBI) the United States Secret Service and the Federal Drug Administration (DEA).
+Investigators liaison closely with victims, witnesses, suspects and support outside agencies to more efficiently address enforcement of criminal activity.
+Investigations works closely with: Park City Prosecutors, the Summit County Attorney's Office, Summit and Wasatch County law enforcement, Utah Attorney General Office, Adult Probation and Parole, U.S. Immigration and Naturalization Service, Federal Bureau of Investigation (FBI) the United States Secret Service and the Federal Drug Administration (DEA).
 Investigators also involve themselves in special functions in addition to their regular roles of responsibility such as involvement in the Children's Justice Center, Domestic Peace Task Force liaison, Homeland Security and Joint Terrorism Task Force.
-As previously stated, we have also assigned an investigator to the State's Attorney General's Office's SECURE Task Force which investigates the criminal activities of illegal aliens.
-The Administration Captain is assigned as a member of the SECURE Task Force Board.
+The Administration Captain is assigned as a member of the SECURE Task Force Board and the Children's Justice Center Board.